ansible-lockdown/AWS-FOUNDATIONS-CIS/README.md

 Caution(s)
 -------
-This role **will make changes to the subscription** which may have unintended concequences.
+This role **will make changes to the subscription** which may have unintended consequences.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

 This role was developed against a new Azure Tenant and subscription.
-If you are implimenting to an existing tenant and subscription(s) please review this role for any site specific changes that are needed.
+If you are implementing to an existing tenant and subscription(s) please review this role for any site specific changes that are needed.

 To use release version please point to main branch

-Additional costs may be incured for specific features
+Additional costs may be incurred for specific features
 - 1.1 Sounds expensive